danjperron/PicoWSolar/README.md

 - DS18B20.
 The ds18B20 temperature.
 Could multiple sensor on same pin.
 - Vmoist.
 The Voltage of the moist sensor two possible (Vmoist_0 and Vmoist_1).

 On the new version it is possible to enable the watchdog.
 On preliminary test you should disable it.
-Because of the watch dog the lightsleep can't be more than 8 seconds, this is why I made wd_lightsleep() which split the lightsleep in 5 seconds step to prevent watchdog reboot.
+Because of the watchdog the lightsleep can't be more than 8.3 seconds, this is we have wd_lightsleep() which split the lightsleep in 5 seconds.

 Before I do the nodered page I just made simple scripts to check if everything is ok
 - On the MQTT broker I ran a script all the times to record all topics from the PicoW with time.<br>